 Raw vegetables

 Raw vegetables contain insoluble fiber, which adds bulk to stool and can take longer to pass through the digestive system, potentially leaving remnants in the colon.
-Lettuce, carrots, and cabbage are some of the raw vegetables to avoid.
+Lettuce, carrots and cabbage are some of the raw vegetables to avoid.
+Avocado is high in fiber but easy to digest, therefore many healthcare providers still allow them on a low fiber diet.

 Whole Grain Foods

-Whole wheat bread, whole grain pasta, whole grain noodles, brown rice, and quinoa are examples of whole grain foods that must be stopped while preparing for your colonoscopy.
+Whole wheat bread (including pizza bases and bread crumbs), whole grain pasta, whole grain noodles, brown rice, and quinoa are examples of whole grain foods that must be stopped while preparing for your colonoscopy.
+Popcorn should also be avoided during this time.
 Whole-grain foods contain high levels of fiber that increase stool bulk.

 Cereals